moliver28/research-handbook/content/job-families/product/product-designer.md

 - **Communication:** Guide conversations to remove blockers and encourage collaboration across teams.
 - **Iteration:** Create 6-month visions and plans for your stage to deliver value to customers and the organization.
 - **Design reviews:** Participate in [Design Reviews](http://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews) across the subdepartment to ensure high-quality output, and model best practices for giving and receiving feedback.
-- **Deferred UX:** Help the stage you support to prioritize and close deferred UX.
+- **Deferred UX:** Help the stage you support to prioritize and close Deferred UX.
 - **Thought leadership:** Interface with product design managers and senior management, and enable staff designers to engage on UX department-level aspects of larger (stage or section-wide) initiatives.
 - **Recruiting:** Conduct portfolio reviews with staff product designers of qualified design candidates, and help retain a world-class team of product designers and product design managers.
 - **Cross-stage collaboration:** Collaborate and make proposals across several teams, and help team members make informed decisions in alignment with your stages’ strategic plans.